zacklow28/tp/docs/DeveloperGuide.md

 Additionally, we would like to acknowledge the following:

-* My course instructors and teaching assistants for their guidance and feedback throughout the development process.
+* Our course instructors and teaching assistants for their guidance and feedback throughout the development process.
-* My peers and collaborators who provided support, code reviews, and valuable discussions.
+* Our peers and collaborators who provided support, code reviews, and valuable discussions.
 * The open-source Java and JavaFX communities for documentation and tools that supported this project.
 * The maintainers of relevant libraries and tools used in the project, such as Jackson for JSON processing and JUnit for testing.